ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

 represented by a number or an instance of the :class:`scans.Monoid.Monoid` class.
 The Monoid_ class allows for multiple measurements to be combined correctly.

+The :meth:`general.scans.detector.specific_spectra` function is a useful helper function for creating function the read from specific detectors.
+For example

+    >>> whole_detector = specific_spectra([[1]])

+Will create a new detector function ``whole_detector`` which returns the total counts on detector spectrum 1.
+The user could then runghc

+    >>> scan(Theta, 0, 2, 0.6, 50, detector=whole_detector)

+To run the scan over those channels, instead of over the default setup.

 log_file
 --------